 You can think of personal injury protection insurance as BI for your own injuries.
 If you were injured in a car accident, rather than needing to file through the other driver's BI insurance, you can file through your own PIP to pay for your medical expenses.
 The main benefit to PIP is that it pays out regardless of who was at fault.
-PIP tends to overlap often with your own health insurance, and usually works as a useful compliment and provides extra protection.
+PIP tends to overlap often with your own health insurance, and usually works as a useful complement and provides extra protection.

-The downside to collision insurance is that it is usually the costliest part of car insurance--sometimes encompassing over half of the total bill.
+The downside to collision insurance is that it is usually the costliest part of car insurance — sometimes encompassing over half of the total bill.
 For cars of high value, the price will be even higher.
 Luckily, you can control the price of your collision premium by opting for a high deductible.
 Deductibles usually range from $50 up to $2,000.
 The higher you opt for, the cheaper your premium will be.
 Collision insurance is not mandatory from a legal standpoint, but if you lease your car, the leasing company may require that you hold this coverage.

 Comprehensive coverage is similar to collision, except that it only covers damage to your vehicle caused by external causes.
 Colloquially known as "Acts of God", such events include a branch falling on your car, someone vandalizing your car, or an errant baseball going through your windshield.
-These events are for the most part, unavoidable.
+These events are, for the most part, unavoidable.
 Comprehensive coverage costs far less than collision, most likely due to the average comprehensive claim being far smaller than collision claims.
 Price can also be controlled with a higher or lower deductible.

 Full coverage insurance is significantly more expensive than basic coverage, mostly due to the inclusion of collision and PIP/MedPay insurance.
-We got a quote for a 30 year old male driver from New York, to show how each individual component breaks down in price.
+We got a quote for a 30-year-old male driver from New York, to show how each individual component breaks down in price.
 For this quote, full coverage (not including PIP since that is mandatory in New York) cost 86% more and added an additional $251 per six months, or $502 for the year.

 |Bodily Injury (50/100)||$90||$90|

 |Property Damage (50)||$127||$127|

-|First-Party Benefits||Collision ($500 deductible)||$211|
+|Collision ($500 deductible)||$211|